Nottingham Castle is for everyone.

 - Face coverings – Our staff will be wearing facemasks.
 Some will also wear visors.
 We ask all visitors to wear a mask when visiting too.
 Don’t worry, if you forget your mask, we have plenty.

-- Social distancing – You will find social distancing measures in the Visitor Centre, Terrace Café and Coffee Shop.
-Please help us keep you and our staff safe by following our guidance in these areas.
+- Social distancing – You will find social distancing measures in the Visitor Centre, Terrace Café, and Coffee Shop.
+Please help us to keep you and our staff safe by following our guidance in these areas.

-If you have any concerns prior to arriving, please do contact us.
+If you have any concerns before your visit, please do contact us.